Basic Internal Control Policy

 The Compliance Access Point for concerns relating to bribery and other serious crimes involving the Marubeni Group and its business partners.

-3- Blocking relationship with anti-social forces
+3- Rejecting relationship with anti-social forces

 Marubeni will stand firm against anti-social activities and forces to social order and public security, and will never form or foster relationships with any organization that poses such threats.

 Marubeni establishes the Audit Department as an organization directly under the President to study the appropriateness of duty execution by executing persons and compliance status, and implements internal audits through the Audit Department and company-wide self-inspections with support, cooperation, and advisement from the Audit Department.
 The result of internal audit is reported to the Board of Directors on a regular basis.

 When the execution of duty by an officer or employee results in violation of law or regulation, Marubeni shall seek judgement of the Governance and Remuneration Committee, an advisory committee to the Board of Directors with the majority of members being Outside Directors/Audit & Supervisory Board Members, in the case of an officer, and the Award and Disciplinary Committee in the case of an employee, and take strict actions in accordance with relevant regulations.